carboxylman/stackdb/doc/user-guide.md

 preload libqemuhacks.so.0.0.0.

-Then, once your VM has started, a file like `/hugetlbfs/qemu_back_mem.pc.ram.*` should appear; that is the file that StackDB will try to mmap to obtain direct access to the VM's "physical" memory.
-When you run a StackDB program to attach to QEMU, your command will look like
+Then, once your VM has started, a file like `/hugetlbfs/qemu_back_mem.pc.ram.*` should appear; that is the file that Stackdb will try to mmap to obtain direct access to the VM's "physical" memory.
+When you run a Stackdb program to attach to QEMU, your command will look like

     $ sudo gdb --args dumptarget -t gdb --qemu \